Apply for a Scholarship

 • CalWORKS— provide current Notice of Action letter

-• Food Stamp— provide current Notice of Action letter
+• CalFresh— provide current Notice of Action letter

 • Public Housing Authority— provide rent receipt